Comment Bubble: Get Feedback for the Best & Worst parts of your Videos

 Once your video has been rendered, you will be given the option to add up to five buttons which can help you get feedback regarding different parts of your video, along with the option to add video tags, a unique video title and description to help improve the searchability of your video.

-Usually, there are five sample button options, which you can customize by changing the buttons names, (e.g. Awesome, confusing, good, bad, etc).
+Usually, there are five sample feedback button options, which you can customize by changing the buttons names, (e.g. Awesome, confusing, good, bad, etc).
 When a user watches your video, he/she will use these buttons to give you feedback regarding different parts of your video.

 You can also enable anonymous comments and embed your videos to your website.